Where to Get Free Financial Advice for Your Business

 Here are some of the best podcasts for small agency owners trying to build a business and improve their financial health:

 While every topic won’t cover finance management directly, these business lessons will help you gain better control over your business so that money becomes less of an issue along the way.

 First, I should ask: Do you have a mentor?
 If not, you should work on finding someone, especially if you’re working on your own.

-Small business ownership is tough and it’s important to have someone to talk to about your ups and downs.
+Small agency ownership is tough and it’s important to have someone to talk to about your ups and downs.
 If you can find someone with whom you feel comfortable chatting about money, that’s even better.

 7. Talk to Your Facebook Group

 Finding the right Facebook group can do wonders for your company’s growth and success.
 Take, for example, the Digital Mavericks group run by WP Elevation.

 Although you’ll find a good mix of questions here, chances are good you’ll see finance-related questions (like the one above) pop up in the news stream.
 That’s because all of us working in creative fields (like WordPress design) are thinking about the same thing:

 How do we make more money and do it wisely?

 Whether you work with WordPress or want to focus on another niche, there’s definitely a Facebook group filled with like-minded agency owners with financial questions and advice to help you out.